lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/tools.md

 <script src="./node_modules/@webcomponents/template/template.js"></script>
 ```

 Note: when transpiling for IE11, the Babel polyfills need to be bundled separately from the application code, and loaded *before* the template polyfill.
-This is demonstrated in the [`index-prod.html`](https://github.com/PolymerLabs/lit-html-build/blob/master/index-prod.html) file in the Rollup sample project.
+This is demonstrated in the <a href="https://github.com/PolymerLabs/lit-html-build/blob/master/index-prod.html" target="_blank" rel="noopener">`index-prod.html`</a> file in the Rollup sample project.